turbot/pipes-docs/docs/using/steampipe/aggregators.md

 An **[Aggregator](https://steampipe.io/docs/managing/connections#using-aggregators)** allows you to query data from *multiple* connections as if they are a single connection.
 For example, using aggregators, you can query multiple AWS accounts from a single table.
 Unlike connections, aggregators cannot be defined at the identity level or shared across workspaces - they can only be created at the workspace level.

-Pipes will automatically create aggregators whenever you have 2 or more connections of a given plugin type.
+Pipes will automatically create aggregators whenever you have two or more connections of a given plugin type.
 These system-generated aggregators are configured to include all connections for the plugin, and they are placed before the connections in the default [search_path](https://steampipe.io/docs/guides/search-path).
 This means that unqualified queries will use the aggregator, so your default view includes data from all connections.
-The system-generated aggregators are named `all_{plugin}` (e.g. `all_aws`) and you cannot modify or delete them.
+The system-generated aggregators are named `all_{plugin}` (e.g. `all_aws`), and you cannot modify or delete them.

-You can also create your own aggregators, with your own matching rules.
+You can also create your own aggregators with your own matching rules.

 ## Adding & Removing Aggregators

-To manage the aggregators for your workspace, navigate to your workspace, then select Steampipe from the **Pipes** tab, then select the **Aggregators** tab.
+To manage the aggregators for your workspace, navigate to your workspace, select Steampipe from the **Pipes** tab, then select the **Aggregators** tab.

 ![](/images/docs/pipes/steampipe/steampipe_aggregators_list.png)